data2json/LLMs/index.md

 # Large Language Models

-This is site is a collection of LLM experiments, observations, and other informations.
+This is site is a collection of LLM experiments, observations, and other information related to GPTs, LLMs, and transformer models.

 ## Posts